Tony-Dja/Jenkins_CI-CD_pipeline/README.md

 # Blue Ocean plugin

 In the Dockerfile, we install Blue Ocean plugin.
 It allows to visualize a graphic interface for our pipeline.<br/>
-you can find the link in Jenkins navigation menu
+You can find the link in Jenkins navigation menu

 ![screen](https://github.com/Tony-Dja/Jenkins_CI-CD_pipeline/blob/0f153d8e56582b232ef5915b16db386169765b3a/screenshots/menu.png)